 Cascade Creek provides critical linkage between Big Basin Redwoods State Park and Año Nuevo State Park, supporting the League’s goal of safeguarding contiguous redwood habitat from the Santa Cruz Mountains to the Pacific Ocean.

-After League scientists assess the property, Cascade Creek may be transferred to California State Parks for addition to Big Basin Redwoods State Park or Año Nuevo State Park, allowing for watershed-scale protection and management strategies.
+Cascade Creek may be transferred to California State Parks in the future for addition to Big Basin Redwoods State Park or Año Nuevo State Park, allowing for watershed-scale protection and management strategies.

 Cascade Creek has more than 100 acres of old-growth redwoods and numerous stands of large second-growth redwoods.